devlaming/gcat/README.md

 cd gcat
 ```

-Then run the following commands to create a custom Python environment which has all of `gcat`'s dependencies (i.e. an environment that has e.g. the packages `numpy` and `tqdm` pre-installed):
+Then run the following commands to create a custom Python environment which has all of `gcat`'s dependencies (i.e. all packages it needs):

 ```
 conda env create --file gcat.yml